Ex-Texas cop charged for shooting teen eating hamburger

 Brennand, a rookie officer, reported the vehicle Cantu was sitting in had evaded him the night before during an attempted traffic stop.
 Brennand said he suspected the vehicle was stolen.

 In body camera footage released by police, Brennand opens the car door and tells Cantu to get out.
-The car drives backward, door open, and the officer fires multiple times into the vehicle.
+The car drives backward with the door open, and the officer fires multiple times into the vehicle.
 He continues to shoot as the car drives away.

 Investigators quickly determined that the use of deadly force was unwarranted, and Brennand was fired.
 Charges against Cantu of aggravated assault and evading arrest were dropped.

-Note: This story was first published on October 11, 2022.
-It was updated on October 12, 2022, to correct the age of former San Antonio police officer James Brennand.
-He is 27, not 25.